tkubica12/kubernetes-demo/docs/networking.md

 [Package applications with Helm](docs/helm.md)

 ### Deploy nginx ingress
 First we need to deploy L7 proxy that will work as Kubernetes Ingress balancer.
-We are using helm to easily install complete package (more on Helm later in this demo).
+We are using Helm to easily install complete package.

 ```
 helm install --name ingress stable/nginx-ingress --set rbac.create=true